Iceland’s Amazing Landscapes: Touring the Land of Trolls and Tolkien

 With crampons clamped to your feet, you can clamber over these icy mountains, with their emerald blue hearts fading to a surface white.
 In this land of fire and ice, many glaciers are located atop volcanoes,

 This waterfall and others generate great plumes of mist that forever blur the boundary between land and sky.
-It’s a territory of uncertain divisions, echoed in another feature of Icelandic geography: the braided river.
+It’s a territory of uncertain divisions, echoed in another feature of Iceland’s geography: the braided river.
 It’s a poetic title for a watercourse of undulating, snake-like channels, between which build islands, forming and unforming as the glacial melt runs to the sea.

-Icelandic Geography Inspires Fables and Folklore
+Geography, Fables and Icelandic Folklore

 Iceland is quite young in geological terms.
 While all of its rocks were formed within the past 25 million years, its ethereal landscape has never been allowed to settle.
 Volcanoes, glaciers and boulder-splintering frosts lend it the air of a giant, starkly stunning artwork with which its creator is never satisfied.